Defgenx/funicular/README.md

 ###### 01000110 01010101 01001110 01001001 01000011 01010101 01001100 01000001 01010010

+##### THIS REPOSITORY WAS TRANSFERRED UNDER THE BUYCO COMPANY NAME : https://github.com/buyco/funicular

 A WIP simple clients wrapper to create commands.

 ## Run commands